 Coleen Smith

 Coleen is a native Montanan, growing up in the Bitterroot Valley (Hamilton).
 After leaving the beautiful state for 20 years to live in the 4 corners of the U.S. – Alaska, Florida, Massachusetts, and multiple places in between, she returned to Helena 20+ years ago.
 She enjoys hiking, golfing, and boating with her husband, David.
 She also likes singing with the Helena Symphony Chorale.
-She has two daughters and sons-in-law, two granddaughters, two step children and a step grandson.
+She has two daughters and sons-in-law, two granddaughters, a grandson, two step children and a step grandson.
 Prior to landing in substance abuse prevention in 2013, she worked in public relations, sales, and program development.
 Her happy place is Glacier Park.
 Coleen’s greatest accomplishment in prevention is taking Youth Connections from one part time employee to a staff of ten, surviving with virtually no grant funding.